jenkinsci/p4-plugin/docs/POSTBUILDPUBLISHASSETS.md

 2. **Description:** The change description used to submit the assets to the Perforce Helix Server. `${VAR}` variables are expanded base on the system environment.
 For more information about environment variables, see [Variable Expansion](VARIABLEEXPANSION.md).
 3. **Options** there are a number of options that can be set to configure client behavior:
    - **Only publish on build success:** The assets will only be shelved when the build is successful.
    - **Propagate deletes:** Select to enable files to be deleted when the asset is published.
+   - **Use MODTIME for consistency check:** Select to reconcile files with -m flag.
    - **Reopened files:** Submitted files are reopened, allowing subsequent modification.

 Click the browser **Back** button to go back to the previous page.